 BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 45 Residence 9188 Dickenson Road West, Glanbrook Inventoried; Dickenson Road EA, Upper James Street to Glancaster Road CHR (ASI, 2019); Twenty Road West Plan of Subdivision, Glanbrook CHSR (Golder, 2019) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the south (Dickenson Road West) side of the subject property.
 Encroachment and property acquisition is expected as a result of the road widening.
 Indirect: Measured from the road corridor, the building on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment, property acquisi should be avoided.
-The road wo property.
-The landscape should resulting in minimal irreversible If property is acquired and impact property's CHVI using Ontario R possess CHVI and is proposed is recommended to provide pro undertaking any cultural herit Heritage Planning staff should reporting is not prepared as a Twenty Road West Plan of Su The impacts of vibrations may n assessment to ensure there are resulting mitigation measures sh needed.
+Alternative 2 (Amended network) Encroachment, property acquisition, and vibration impacts on the property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If property is acquired and impacted, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted, then a CHIA is recommended to provide property-specific mitigation measures.
+Prior to undertaking any cultural heritage reporting for the property, City Heritage Planning staff should be consulted to ensure duplicative reporting is not prepared as a result of the Dickenson Road EA or Twenty Road West Plan of Subdivision.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.